 Celebrating the 100th day of school just begs for fun, engaging, out of the box math activities.
 I mean, it’s the number 100!
 You can count things, explore, estimate, read good books, and so on and so on.
 Whenever you reach this momentous day with your kiddos, celebrate by taking a break from your normal, everyday math routine and explore the number 100 in 100 different ways!
-Ok, maybe don’t try all 100 at once, but you’re bound to find at least a few fun ideas in this list. 😉 Read on for 100 math ideas for the 100th day of school.
+Ok, maybe don’t try all 100 at once, but you’re bound to find at least a few fun ideas in this list. 😉 Read on for 100 math ideas for the 100th day of school for grades K-5.

 *Please Note: This post contains affiliate links which help support the work of this site.
 Read our full disclosure policy here.*

 Counting to 100 on the 100th Day of School: